-Our online courses are just as interactive as their face-to-face versions.
+Our online courses are just as interactive as any face-to-face training.
 They are specially designed so you get more engagement in ways that are not possible when everyone is in the same room together.
-Online courses are a great way to keep colleagues connected and inspired when face-to-face contact isn’t possible.
+Online courses are a great way to keep colleagues connected and inspired.

-Since Fast Track Impact launched in 2013, it has become the most widely used resource to train researchers in impact in the world, having been used by over 200 institutions in 55 countries to date.
-We have regularly trained researchers in every Russell Group and the majority of other research active institutions.”
+Since Fast Track Impact launched in 2013, it has become the most widely used resource to train researchers in impact around the world, having been used by over 200 institutions in 55 countries to date.
+We have regularly trained researchers in every Russell Group university and the majority of other research-active institutions.”

 This course is based on research by Prof Reed and the latest evidence on how to get research evidence into policy.
 Drawing on his own research and extensive experience working with UK and overseas Governments and the United Nations, Prof Reed takes a unique relational approach to working with policy-makers that can be adapted to any Government or organization.